This post may contain affiliate links. Please read our disclosure.

 Review score: 4 stars

-Although the product is made without eggs or dairy, the facility it’s made in processes egg products.
+Although the product is made without eggs or dairy, the facility where it’s made processes egg products.

 Review score: 2.5 stars

-This tastes great and has the look and feel of regular pasta.
-Unfortunately, it also had the blood sugar impact of regular pasta.
+This pasta tastes great and looks and feels like regular pasta.
+Unfortunately, it also had the same blood-sugar impact as regular pasta.

-Just based on the fact that it had such an aggressive impact on my blood sugar, I wouldn’t buy this product again.
+Just based on its aggressive impact on my blood sugar, I wouldn’t buy this product again.

-Aside from the blood sugar impact, another weird thing was that when it was delivered, it looked like the bag had taken a beating as all of the fettuccine was broken into smaller pieces.
+Aside from the blood sugar impact, another weird thing was that when it was delivered, the bag looked like it had taken a beating, with all the fettuccine broken into smaller pieces.
 After reading other reviews on Amazon, I’ve realized that this is a common issue.

-The pasta is made with semolina flour which is a high-gluten flour often used in bread and baked goods as well as couscous.
+The pasta is made with semolina flour, a high-gluten flour often used in bread and baked goods, as well as couscous.
 Other ingredients are soy, wheat, and eggs.

-The ingredients list means that this pasta isn’t appropriate for anyone trying to reduce or avoid carbs, gluten, eggs, or soy but could be appropriate if you’re avoiding dairy.
+The ingredient list means this pasta isn’t appropriate for anyone trying to reduce or avoid carbs, gluten, eggs, or soy, but it could be appropriate if you’re avoiding dairy.

 Banza

-Banza pasta products are widely available in most major grocery stores as well as online.
-It also has significantly more net carbs than most of the other low-carb pasta I have included in this review.
+It has significantly more net carbs than most of the other low-carb pastas I have included in this review, with close to 30 net grams per serving.

-Once cooked, the pasta comes out somewhat more al dente than I prefer.
-I tried to cook them longer than the package recommends but that doesn’t seem to help with this pasta.
-Overall, they taste like healthy whole-grain pasta.
+Once cooked, the pasta comes out more al dente than I prefer.
+I tried cooking it for longer than the package recommends, but it still doesn’t seem to help.
+Overall, it tastes like whole-grain pasta.

-Given the carb amount, this product will most likely have some impact on blood sugars for most people.
+Given the carb amount, this pasta will likely affect blood sugar for most people.
 However, I didn’t experience a spike, just a slow rise.
-It’s not a bad product, it just isn’t my favorite.

 The main ingredients in Banza are chickpeas, tapioca, and pea protein, making it a great product for people wanting to avoid or reduce their intake of gluten, dairy, or eggs.